mxw/mxawng/src/collections/_poems/the-body.md

 bits of self scraped off in secret, refusing to move even an inch
 but for the arrogant rain of time?
 A boulder would rather die,
 so again and again it dies and dies
-familiar deaths: it seeps into its earth, clutches dirt,
+its bits of deaths: it seeps into its earth, clutches dirt,
 bleeds hot magma from a quivering heart, fills up
 its skin-dry scars with easy moss.
 This is a boulder.
 Do you think
 the boulder bits find each other again and make